-This 58th Episode of CS is titled – Monk Business Part 1 & is the first of several episodes in which we’ll take a look at monastic movements in Church History.
+This 58th Episode of CS is titled – Monk Business Part 1 and is the first of several episodes in which we’ll take a look at monastic movements in Church History.

 I realize that may not sound terribly exciting to some.
-The prospect of digging into this part of the story didn’t hold much interest for me either, that is until I realized how rich it is.
-You see, being a bit of a fan for the work of J. Edwin Orr, I love the history of revivals.
-Well, it turns out each new monastic movement was often a fresh moving of God’s Spirit in renewal.
-Several were a new wineskin for God’s Spirit & work.
+The prospect of digging into this part of the story didn’t hold much interest for me either, until I realized how rich it is.
+You see, being a bit of a fan for the work of J. Edwin Orr, I love the history of revival.
+Well, it turns out each new monastic movement was often a fresh move of God’s Spirit in renewal.
+Several were a new wineskin for God’s work.

 The roots of monasticism are worth taking some time to unpack.
 Let’s get started . . .

-Leisure time to converse about philosophy with friends was highly prized in the ancient world.
-Even if someone didn’t really have the intellectual chops to wax eloquent on philosophy, it was still fashionable for to express a yearning for such intellectual leisure, or “otium” as they called it; but of course, they were much too busy serving their fellow man.
+Leisure time to converse about philosophy with friends was prized in the ancient world.
+Even if someone didn’t have the intellectual chops to wax eloquent on philosophy, it was still fashionable to express a yearning for such intellectual leisure, or “otium” as it was called; but of course, they were much too busy serving their fellow man.
 It was the ancient version of, “I just don’t have any ‘Me-time’.”

-Sometimes, as the famous Roman orator & Senator Cicero, the ancients did score the time for such reflection & enlightened discussion & retired to write on themes such as duty, friendship & old age.
-That towering intellect & theologian, Augustine of Hippo had the same wish as a young man, & when he became a Christian in 386, left his professorship in oratory to devote his life to contemplation & writing.
-He retreated with a group of friends, his son & his mother, to a home on Lake Como, to discuss, then write about The Happy Life, Order & other such subjects, in which both classical philosophy and Christianity shared an interest.
-When he returned to his hometown in North Africa, he set up a community in which he & his friends could lead a monastic life, apart from the world, studying scripture & praying.
-Augustine’s contemporary, Jerome; translator of the Latin Bible known as the Vulgate, felt the same tug, & he, too, made a series of attempts to live apart from the world so he could give himself to philosophical reflection.
+Sometimes, as the famous Roman orator Cicero, the ancients did score the time for such reflection and enlightened discussion and retired to write on themes such as duty, friendship, and old age.
+That towering intellect and theologian, Augustine of Hippo had the same wish as a young man, and when he became a Christian in 386, left his professorship in oratory to devote his life to contemplation and writing.
+He retreated with a group of friends, his son and his mother, to a home on Lake Como, to discuss, then write about The Happy Life, Order and other such subjects, in which both classical philosophy and Christianity shared an interest.
+When he returned to his hometown in North Africa, he set up a community in which he and his friends could lead a monastic life, apart from the world, studying scripture and praying.
+Augustine’s contemporary, Jerome; translator of the Latin Bible known as the Vulgate, felt the same tug, and he, too, made a series of attempts to live apart from the world so he could give himself to philosophical reflection.

 This sense of a divine ‘call’ to a Christian version of this life of ‘philosophical retirement’ had an important difference from the older, pagan version.
-While reading & meditation remained central, the call to do it in concert w/others who also set themselves apart from the world both spiritually & physically was added to the mix.
+While reading and meditation remained central, the call to do it in concert with others who also set themselves apart from the world both spiritually and physically was added to the mix.

-For the monks and nuns who sought such a communal life, the crucial thing was the call to a way of life which would make it possible to ‘go apart’ & spend time w/God in prayer and worship.
+For the monks and nuns who sought such a communal life, the crucial thing was the call to a way of life which would make it possible to ‘go apart’ and spend time with God in prayer and worship.
 Prayer was the opus dei, the ‘work of God’.

-As it was originally conceived, to become a monk or nun was to attempt to obey to the full the commandment to love God with all one is & has.
-In the Middle Ages, is was also understood to be a fulfillment of the command to love one’s neighbor, for monks & nuns prayed for the world.
-They really did believe they were performing an important task on behalf of a morally & spiritually needy world of lost souls.
+As it was originally conceived, to become a monk or nun was to attempt to obey to the full the commandment to love God with all one is and has.
+In the Middle Ages, it was also understood to be a fulfillment of the command to love one’s neighbor, for monks and nuns prayed for the world.
+They really believed prayer was an important task on behalf of a morally and spiritually needy world of lost souls.
 So among the members of a monastery, there were those who prayed, those who ruled, and those who worked.
 The most important to society, were those who prayed.

-A difference developed between the monastic movements in the East & West.
+A difference developed between the monastic movements in the East and West.
 In the East, the Desert Fathers set the pattern.
-They were hermits who adopted extreme forms of piety & asceticism.
-They were regarded as powerhouses of spiritual influence; authorities who could assist ordinary people w/their problems.
-The Stylites, for example, lived on high platforms; sitting atop poles, & were an object of reverence to those who came to ask their advice.
+They were hermits who adopted extreme forms of piety and asceticism.
+They were regarded as powerhouses of spiritual influence; authorities who could assist ordinary people with their problems.
+The Stylites, for example, lived on high platforms; sitting atop poles, and were an object of reverence to those who came to ask advice.
 Others, shut off from the world in caves or huts, sought to deny themselves any contact with the temptations of ‘the world’, especially women.
-There was in this an obvious preoccupation with the dangers of the flesh, which was partly a legacy of the Greek dualists’ conviction that matter was evil.
+There was in this an obvious preoccupation with the dangers of the flesh, which was partly a legacy of the Greek dualists’ conviction that matter and the physical world were unredeemably evil.

-I want to pause here & make a personal, pastoral observation.
+I pause to make a personal, pastoral observation.
 So warning! – Blatant opinion follows.

-You can’t read the NT w/o seeing the call to holiness in the Christian Life.
+You can’t read the NT without seeing the call to holiness in the Christian Life.
 But that holiness is a work of God’s grace as the Holy Spirit empowers the believer to live a life pleasing to God.
-NT holiness is a joyous privilege, not a heavy burden & duty.
+NT holiness is a joyous privilege, not a heavy burden and duty.
 NT holiness enhances life, never diminishes it.

-This is what Jesus modeled so well; & it’s why genuine seekers after God were drawn to him.
-He was attractive!
+This is what Jesus modeled so well; and it’s why genuine seekers after God were drawn to him.
+He was attractive.
 He didn’t just do holiness, He WAS Holy.
 Yet no one had more life.
 And everywhere He went, dead things came to life!

 As Jesus’ followers, we’re supposed to be holy in the same way.
 But if we’re honest, we’d have to admit that for the vast majority, holiness is conceived as a dry, boring, life-sucking burden of moral perfection.

 Real holiness isn’t religious rule-keeping.
 It isn’t a list of moral proscriptions; a set of “Don’t’s!
-Or I will smite thee w/Divine Wrath & cast thy wretched soul into the eternal flames – Bwuahahah!”
+Or I will smite thee with Divine Wrath and cast thy wretched soul into the eternal flames!”

 NT holiness is a mark of Real Life, the one Jesus rose again to give us.
-It’s Jesus living in & thru us.
+It’s Jesus living in and thru us.

-The Desert Fathers & hermits who followed their example were heavily influenced by the dualist Greek worldview that all matter was evil & only the spirit was good.
+The Desert Fathers and hermits who followed their example were heavily influenced by the dualist Greek worldview that all matter was evil and only the spirit was good.
 Holiness meant an attempt to avoid any shred of physical pleasure while retreating into the life of the mind.
-This thinking was the major force influencing the monastic movement as it moved both East & West.
-But in the East, the monks were hermits who pursued their lifestyles in isolation while in the West, they tended to pursue them in concert & communal life.
+This thinking was the major force influencing the monastic movement as it moved both East and West.
+But in the East, the monks were hermits who pursued their lifestyles in isolation while in the West, they tended to pursue them in concert and communal life.

-The Rule of St Benedict achieved a good working balance between the body & soul.
-It aimed at moderation & order.
+The Rule achieved a good working balance between the body and soul.
+It aimed at moderation and order.
 It said that those who went apart from the world to live lives dedicated to God should not subject themselves to extreme asceticism.
-They should live in poverty & chastity, & in obedience to their abbot, but they shouldn’t feel the need to brutalize their flesh w/things like scourges & hair-shirts.
-They should eat moderately but not starve themselves.
-They should balance their time in a regular & orderly way between manual work, reading & prayer—their real work for God.
-There were to be 7 regular acts of worship in the day, known as ‘hours’, that were attended by the whole community.
-In Benedict’s vision, the monastic yoke was to be sweet & the burden light.
+They should live in poverty and chastity, and in obedience to their abbot, but they shouldn’t feel the need to brutalize their flesh with things like scourges and hair-shirts.
+They should eat moderately but not starve.
+They should balance their time in a regular and orderly way between manual work, reading and prayer—their real work for God.
+There were to be seven regular acts of worship in the day, known as ‘hours’, attended by the entire community.
+In Benedict’s vision, the monastic yoke was to be sweet; the burden light.
 The monastery was a ‘school’ of the Lord’s service, in which the baptized soul made progress in the Christian life.

 A common feature of monastic life in the West was that it was largely reserved for the upper classes.
-Serfs didn’t have the freedom to choose to become monks.
-The houses of monks & nuns were the recipients of noble & royal patronage, usually because the noblity thought by supporting such a holy endeavor, they were promoting their own spiritual case w/God.
+Serfs generally didn’t have the freedom to become monks.
+The houses of monks and nuns were the recipients of noble and royal patronage, usually because the nobility thought by supporting such a holy endeavor, they promoted their spiritual case with God.
 Remember as well that while the first-born son stood to inherit everything, later sons were a potential cause of unrest if they decided to vie with their elder brother in gaining the birthright.
 So these ‘spare’ children of good birth were often given to monastic communes by their families.
 They were then charged with carrying the religious duty for the entire family.
 They were a kind of “spiritual surrogate” whose task was to produce a surplus of godliness the rest of the family could draw from.
-Rich and powerful families gave monasteries lands and estates, for the good of the souls of their members.
-Rulers and soldiers were too busy to attend to their spiritual lives as they should, and ‘professionals’ drawn from their own families could help them by doing it on their behalf.
+Rich and powerful families gave monasteries, lands and estates, for the good of the souls of their members.
+Rulers and soldiers were too busy to attend to their spiritual lives, so ‘professionals’ drawn from their own families could help them by doing it on their behalf.

 A consequence of this was that, in the late Middle Ages, the abbot or abbess was usually a nobleman or woman.
-She was often chosen because of being the highest in birth in the monastery or convent, and not because of any natural powers of leadership or outstanding spirituality.
-Chaucer’s cruel 14th C caricature of a prioress depicts a woman who would have been much more at home in a country house playing w/her pet dogs.
+She/He was often chosen because of being the highest in birth in the monastery or convent, and not because of any natural powers of leadership or outstanding spirituality.
+Chaucer’s cruel 14th C caricature of a prioress depicts a woman who would have been much more at home in a country house playing with her pet dogs.

-At the end of the 11th C, several developments radically altered the range of choice for those in the West who wanted to enter the monastic life.
-The first was a change of fashion, which encouraged married couples of mature years to decide to end their days in monastic life.
+At the end of the 11th C, several developments radically altered the range of choice for those in the West who wanted to enter a monastery.
+The first was a change of fashion, which encouraged married couples of mature years to decide to end their days as a monk or nun.
 A knight who’d fought his wars might make an agreement with his wife that they would go off into separate religious houses.
-Adult entry of this sort was by those who really did want to be monks and nuns, and it had the potential to alter the balance in favor of serious commitment.
+Adult entry of this sort was by those who really did want to be there, and it had the potential to alter the balance in favor of serious commitment.

 But these mature adults weren’t the only one’s entering monasteries.
 It became fashionable for younger people to head off to a monastery where education had become top-rank.
 Then monasteries began to specialize in various pursuits.
 It was a time of experimentation.

 “Too rich?” you might ask.
-“How’s that possible if they’d to take a vow of poverty?”
+“How’s that possible if they’d taken a vow of poverty?”